Frequently asked questions

 The four book limitation is a guideline for the Saroyan Prize Committee and for those determining whether or not they are an author that is new and emerging, no matter the genre.
 If you consider yourself new and emerging, please do submit your book.

 Entries must be received at the Stanford Libraries on or before January 31, 2024.

 What materials must I submit to be considered for the prize?

 A complete entry, consisting of the materials listed below, is required for consideration.

 - A completed entry form, available here.

 - A $50 non-refundable entry fee.
-Payment may be made using Visa, MasterCard or American Express at the above website, or by check.
-Checks should be made payable to Stanford University/Saroyan Writing Prize, and must indicate the title(s) of book(s) being submitted.
+Payment may be made using Visa, MasterCard or American Express via the entry form, or by check.
+Checks should be made payable to Stanford University, and must indicate the title(s) of book(s) being submitted.
 Multiple entries may be paid with one check.

 What is the address for submission of entries?

 Administrator of the Saroyan Prize

 No, anyone (including the author) may submit an eligible entry.